rcook/beginning-practical-haskell/part02.md

 We'll see more about `\`, λ or "lambda" soon.

 So, we eliminated some repeated code and composed some functions.
-Let's finish with a mention of Haskell's other anti-parentheses countermeasure: the `$` operator:
+Let's now mention Haskell's other anti-parentheses countermeasure: the `$` operator:

 ```haskell
 newtype Ordinate = Ordinate { unOrdinate :: Int }